Skip to content

 ArgumentDescriptionRequired

-[listName]Name of the deck, collection, or wanted list (case-insensitive, no extension)No
+[listName]Name of the deck, collection, or wanted list (case- and accent-insensitive, no extension)No

 OptionDescription